 Why take the Advanced Placement exam?
 Universities and colleges recognize scores on Advanced Placement exams and courses as potential replacement percentages over final grades for admission.
 For the University of Alberta this equates to a 76%, 86%, or 96%.
 This percentage would replace the overall average from Alberta Education if it is higher.
 A-level universities recognize a score of 4 or 5 as credit for many equivalent introductory courses.
 Many B-level universities and colleges also recognize a score of 3.
 This can provide opportunities for students to qualify for mini “scholarship” opportunities based on their results and ensuing post-secondary course requirements.
 These opportunities are specific to each university and college but the U of A documentation has been included here for reference.

 Lastly, many post-secondary institutions are moving to a holistic application which includes more than admission averages.
 Within this scope, students who are challenging themselves with the rigor and focus of an AP course, are receiving a higher recommendation for admission.

-Biology, Calculus AB, Chemistry, Computer Science, English Literature and Composition, Physics 1, and Physics 2.
+Biology, Calculus AB, Chemistry, Computer Science, English Literature and Composition, Physics 1, Physics 2, Capstone Seminar, and Capstone Research.

 Each AP® course has a "pre-AP" (honors) course leading into it.
 For example, to take the Biology AP exam in Grade 12, students are required to take Science 10AP & Biology 20AP.

-Please visit the AP Frequently Asked Questions - Feb 2015 for valuable information regarding typical questions asked.
+Please visit the AP FAQ 2018-2019 for valuable information regarding typical questions asked.